affan818/Practice-Express-JS/Basic/README.md

-Open the index.js file in your preferred code editor. install Express by running the following command on your terminal (npm install express ) Import Express by adding import express from 'express'; at the top.
+Open the index.js file in your preferred code editor. install Express by running the following command on your terminal (npm install express ) We can use ES6 method so Add "type":"module" in your package.json file Import Express by adding import express from 'express'; at the top.
 Create an instance of the Express application with const app = express();.
 Define a route for the root path ('/') by adding app.get('/', (req, res) => res.send('Hello World!'));.